Atarusx/CISC-486-TowerDefense/README.md

 to clear the path and get to the central portal.

+**Future Implementation**

+* Make the enemy avoid collision with props generated such as rocks to go around
+* Limit chunk generation size
+* Create an enemy wavemanager to allow waves of enemies to spawn rather than having a gameobject placed in the scene
+* Implement Health and Damage to the turrets, portal, player, and enemy
+* Create multiple enemies
+* Create game states for winning, losing, and a HUD

 The decision-making is marked with target debugging in the console window, as seen in the video below.
 Gameplay found here: https://drive.google.com/file/d/1siDTw7YQyLZx46sxqzI-r1w-bK95isNe/view?usp=sharing